rossipedia/rossipedia-generator/posts/2012-11-24-habit-driven-development.md

 Somebody shoot me.

 *EDIT* Let me clarify that I _definitely_ think it's important to get your DB structure right.
-This is definitely important.
 But the main point I'm trying to get across is don't let that structure dictate the design of _every element across your codebase_.